kayrus/elk-kubernetes/README.md

 ## Assumptions

+### Namespace

+This example uses `monitoring` namespace.
+If you wish to use your own namespace, just export `NAMESPACE=mynamespace` environment variable.

 ### Insecure Elasticsearch connections

 This repo should not be used in production when you use insecure public network.
 Fluentd is configured to send logs to Elasticsearch using insecure connection.